robertmand/FAIR-DaSH/_episodes/ep2.md

 After you upload your data into this database, they are assigned an ID and are indexed in the database.
 So whenever you look for the ID, or even use a keyword for your data, you will find your data.

 Take a look at the **ArrayExpress** database where all datasets are indexed, and you can simply find any dataset using the search tools.
 By indexing data, you can get the dataset using any keyword other than the PID.
-For example, if you want to locate human NSCL cell lines, you can just type this into the search toolbox, use different keywords like cartilage, stem cells and oesteoarthritis and find the dataset.
+For example, if you want to locate human NSCL cell lines, you can just type this into the search toolbox, use different keywords like cartilage, stem cells and oesteoarthritis, and you will find the same dataset.
 Indexing and registering datasets, also means they are curated in such a way that you may discover them using different keywords.

 ##### For example, you can find the same dataset by using its identifiers or by using keywords chosen by the dataset's authors to describe it.